What are KPIs?

 If using an FTP data file, you should have already created the connector to Playvox where your performance data will be uploaded.
 If using an API, remember that the connector is already available.
 To review how to set up Data Connectors, click here.

 We strongly recommend that you plan out your variables and formulas before getting started.
 This is especially important if you are managing more than one campaign, or if your data is being collected from different departments within your company.
+Not sure which KPIs to include?
+You may want to consider starting with Playvox’s Quality Data Source.

 Reach out to your onboarding specialist for a helpful template you can use for this crucial planning stage, or download a copy here.
-The spreadsheet you will receive includes KPI name, acronym, description, calculation (your KPI formula using variables), and threshold/goals, etc. Edit this as is beneficial for you and your team.
+The spreadsheet includes KPI name, acronym, description, calculation (your KPI formula using variables), and threshold/goals, etc. Edit this as is beneficial for you and your team.

-Note: This template is just a suggestion, and is not required.
+Remember: This template is just a suggestion, and is not required.
 It will not be used within the product itself.

 Variables are the building blocks of your formula which turn into your KPIs.
 Let’s get started.

-Then, click on the New button
+2. Click on the New button.

 3. In the new window, click create new ones as shown below in the right-hand